 Kick back or go all out?
 These vacation spots let your family or friends choose their speed.

-There’s a lot that goes into planning a vacation, and traveling as a big family or with different travel personalities can complicate things.
+There’s a lot that goes into planning a vacation, and finding the perfect vacation spots for friends and family who all travel differently can complicate things.

-If half your crew wants to kick back and half is seeking adventure, you’ll need a destination with spots to chill and plenty of thrills.
-So, whether you and your family or friends prefer a beach nap or an adrenaline rush, here are our top recommendations:
+If half your crew wants to kick back and half is seeking adventure, you’ll need a destination with places to chill and plenty of thrills.
+So whether you and your family or friends prefer a beach nap or an adrenaline rush, here are our top recommendations:

 This dual-country island packs twice the punch.

 Looking for excitement?
 You can’t go wrong with a zipline, especially the steepest one in the world!
 You can take a chairlift to the highest point on the Dutch side, St. Maarten, enjoy stellar views, then race back down on the Flying Dutchman Zipline at 56 miles per hour!

 Even relaxing has some unique excitement at the famous Maho beach.
 While you enjoy clear blue waters and white sanda, passenger planes fly just 60 feet overhead!

 On the northern French side, St. Martin, there’s a pristine marine reserve around Pine Island that’s packed with sea creatures, so you can leisurely snorkel and wave “bonjour” to the local sea turtles.

 The Last Frontier has plenty of dramatic landscapes.
 How will you take them in?